nick-vi/opencode-type-inject/README.md

 ### Automatic Type Injection (Read Hook)

-When an LLM reads a TypeScript file, this plugin automatically:
+When an LLM reads a TypeScript or Svelte file, this plugin automatically:

 1. Extracts type signatures (functions, types, interfaces, enums, classes, constants)
 2. Resolves imported types from other files (up to 4 levels deep)